What to eat in Lithuania - Traditional Lithuanian cuisine

 The most famous cold soup for summer time in Lithuania - šaltibarščiai (Cold beetroot soup) aka pink soup

-And that is not it.
-You can actually buy clothing inspired by this pink soup!
+Love it or hate it, Lithuanians are definitely crazy about this pink bowl of awesomeness.
+GO Vilnius even organizes the Pink Soup festival to celebrate this unique dish!
+This year, it will be held on 8 June 2024.
+Want to participate?
+You'll have to dress acordingly!
 Check out the unique pink collection made by Foodroobai from bags and slippers to sweaters and even underwear.
 The page is in Lithuanian, but you can still admire the photos & original clothing.

 p.s.
 It is very easy to make this pink Lithuanian soup by yourself.
 If you want to make šaltibarščiai or even cepelinai at home, you can check our blog post to discover Lithuanian cuisine from your kitchen.